edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 ### The current methods

-In order to extract features from the raw datasets, the authors are usiung the EMD (Empirical Mode Decomposition) method This methods is usually applied on complex signals that have several frequencies.
-The EMD method alllow to extract these frequencies as a set of functions know as Intrinsic mode functions.
+In order to extract features from the raw datasets, the authors are using the EMD (Empirical Mode Decomposition) method This methods is usually applied on complex signals that have several frequencies.
+The EMD method allows to extract these frequencies as a set of functions know as Intrinsic Mode Functions (IMF).
 The higher mode number is the smaller frequency it contains.

-Therefore, the sum of all the mode function and the residual provides us back with the original signal
+Therefore, the sum of all the mode functions and the residual provides us back with the original signal.

 ```
 f(t) = Sum(imf(i)) + res
 ```

 **EMD Steps**:
-1) Find the local extrema of the signal (Max and Min)
+1) Find the local extrema of the signal (Max and Min).
 2) Fit an envelope on the all maxima and minima point that contains all the signal data.
-3) Create a mean envelope from the min and max envelope E(mean)t = (E(up)t + E(low)t) \ 2
+3) Create a mean envelope from the min and max envelope E(mean)t = (E(up)t + E(low)t) \ 2.
-4) Determin residual by subtracting the origianl signal from the mean envelope. res = f(x) - E(mean)t
+4) Determine residual by subtracting the original signal from the mean envelope. res = f(x) - E(mean)t
-5) Check the stopping criteria
+5) Check the stopping criteria.
-6) Iterate untill 5 stop the proces
+6) Iterate until 5 stop the process.

-Once the IMF is extracted, the authors parition the IMFS into a set of subsequent signals.
+Once the IMF is extracted, the authors partition the IMFS into a set of subsequent signals.
-Then for each of subsequent, a set of statistical fueatures are calculated.
+Then for each of subsequent, a set of statistical features are calculated.
 The set of features that are calculated are the following:
 1) Mean
 2) Standard deviation
-3) Skeness
+3) Skewness
 4) Excess
 5) Normalized error indicator.

-The statistical feautre are aggolmerated for each subsequence to create a long feature vector related to each signal.
+The statistical feature are agglomerated for each subsequence to create a long feature vector related to each signal.
 Therefore, a reduction of feature vector is required.

 **Linear Discriminant Analysis (LDA)**